aweymo-ui/libguide_remediation/content/1_guide.md

 - Images must have alt text.

 To check if images on your page are missing alt text, there are a variety of web browser plug-ins that are available.
-The one I use is called [Image Alt Text Viewer](https://chromewebstore.google.com/detail/image-alt-text-viewer/nhmihbneenlkbjjpbimhegikadfleccd) and it quickly flags both invalid links as well as valid redirect links.
+The one I use is called [Image Alt Text Viewer](https://chromewebstore.google.com/detail/image-alt-text-viewer/nhmihbneenlkbjjpbimhegikadfleccd), which searches all of the image files embedded in the page and either displays its alt text field or lets you know it is missing.

 {% include gallery-figure.html img="lib_remed_10.jpg" alt="Screen shot of a LibGuide with black boxes and green text visualizing the alt text of two embedded images on a page." caption="Example of the Alt Text Viewer plug-in on a LibGuide." %}